taufiq-ai/slm-python-buddy/README.md

 - **Deploy** offline on Android devices for Python learning and coding help
 - **Answer** questions like "What is a loop?" or "Explain list comprehension" with ~10-15 tokens/s on mid-range phones

-Perfect for students and developers who want AI coding assistance without internet dependency or privacy concerns.
+Perfect for students and developers who want AI coding assistance on their phone without internet dependency or privacy concerns.

 **Finetuned GGUF models are available here:**
 - **HuggingFace:** https://huggingface.co/taufiq-ai/qwen2.5-coder-1.5-instruct-ft *(preferred)*